 Working?
 Definitely!
 Holiday?
 Well, there's nothing wrong with enjoying your work.
 These two come together rather well on board a cruise ship.

 Chaplains for Fred.
-Olsen and P&O are 'recruited' by the Mission to Seafarers.
+Olsen are appointed by the Mission to Seafarers.
 The Mission to Seafarers is an Anglican organisation, so most but not all chaplains are Anglican.
 However, the Fred.
 Olsen website suggests that the worship on board will be multi-denominational, and I have exploited that wherever possible.
 There is only one chaplain on board Fred.
 Olsen ships, and this means that the chaplain has the opportunity to minister to people of all faiths and none.

 Fred.
 Olsen ships occupy a significant niche in the cruise market, having ships considerably smaller than the floating cities seen more and more often around the world.
 With passenger numbers still under a thousand (although their newest ship, Balmoral, is over that number) their ships have a friendliness and an intimacy that makes for a good community feel.
+And, as I keep saying, you can actually meet someone twice!

 There are, of course, several hundred members of the crew as well, many of them having been on board for many months.
 It is sometimes difficult to arrange a suitable time for crew worship, since there are so many different shift patterns.
 Mid-afternoon and late evening are quite popular, and the mostly Roman Catholic crew are appreciative of even an Anglican priest leading an Anglican eucharist with them.